FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 ### **Lab Registration**

-Enter your email address and click Check-in.
-Leave everything else as default.
+To begin, enter your email address and click Check-in.
+Leave everything else as is.

 ![](registration.png)